ahmed-guedmioui/Ar-Drawing/README.md

 ## ✨ Features

-A verity of images to start with or pick your images from gallery or camera.
+A variety of images to start with or pick your images from gallery or camera.

 Tools to adjust your image from to capasity and removing white background.